|Ordered||10 Apr 1941|

 Sunk at 1243hrs on 5 May 1945 in the Kattegat east of Anholt, in position 56.45N, 11.52E, by depth charges from a British Liberator aircraft (86 Sqn RAF/G).
 3 dead and 49 survivors.
 (FDS/NHB, June 1985).

-U-534 was first attacked by Liberator E for Edward from 547 Sqdn, which was shot down with the loss of 5 of the crew of six.
+U-534 was first attacked by Liberator E for Edward from 547 Sqdn, which was shot down with the loss of five of the crew of six.
 Then G for George of 86 Sqdn began a second attack.
 On the first run none of the depth charges detonated, but one lodged on the casing just aft of the conning tower.
 Explosions from near misses in the second run dislodged it, and it exploded beneath the hull.

-All the crew escaped, but one died through exhaling while ascending to the surface from the sunken boat, and 2 from exposure in the water, one of whom, the radio operator, was Argentinean.
-They were picked up by lifeboats from the Anholt lightship approximately one mile away, as were the crew of E Edward.
+All the crew escaped, but one died through exhaling while ascending to the surface from the sunken boat, and two from exposure in the water, one of whom, the radio operator, was Argentinean.
+They were rescued by lifeboats from the Anholt lightship approximately one mile away, as were the crew of E Edward.

 The captain of G for George, Warrant Officer John Nicol, was awarded the DFC.
 The bombardier was Flying Officer Neville Baker.